-This classification can be compared to the one from \cite{bodo1994kelvin} given Sect. \ref{sect:previous}, but their \textit{linear} phase escapes our data analysis because we dump data frames only every 100 seconds and 25 seconds for CygX1 and CygX3 respectively, while the estimated KHI linear growth time scale is typically on the order of a few tens of seconds for Cygnus X-1, a few seconds for Cygnus X-3 (see Table \ref{tab:tKHI}).
-Our first two phases (smooth and instability growth) appear to be subdivisions of their \textit{expansion} phase, while our turbulent and their \textit{mixing} phase matches.
+This classification can be compared to the classification from \cite{bodo1994kelvin} given in Sect. \ref{sect:previous}, but their "linear" phase escapes our data analysis because we dump data frames only every 100 seconds and 25 seconds for CygX1 and CygX3, respectively, while the estimated KHI linear growth timescale is typically on the order of a few tens of seconds for Cygnus X-1 and a few seconds for Cygnus X-3 (see Table \ref{tab:tKHI}).
+No value was found with this method for run CygX1\_mP, where the beam is heavily disrupted by the stellar wind and the approximations made are no longer valid.
+Our first two phases (smooth and instability growth) appear to be subdivisions of their "expansion" phase, while our turbulent and their "mixing" phase match.

-These phases are also visible in the speed diagram of jet head displaying the same trend for Cygnus X-1 and Cygnus X-3 fiducial runs in Figs. \ref{fig:CygX1_fid} and \ref{fig:CygX3_fid}: we can link the smooth phase with the initial acceleration, the deceleration and concave part with the instability growth, followed by the turbulent phase.
+These phases are also visible in the speed diagram of the jet head that display the same trend for the Cygnus X-1 and Cygnus X-3 fiducial runs in Figs. \ref{fig:CygX1_fid} and \ref{fig:CygX3_fid}: we can link the smooth phase with the initial acceleration, the deceleration and the concave part with the instability growth, followed by the turbulent phase.
 The first two of these three phases are of interest in the context of dedicated studies on instability onset and growth.
 Although a large body of associated literature exists, we are not aware of any such studies for relativistic jets in HMMQs including radiative cooling.

-The link between the internal structure and the dynamic was discussed in \cite{marti2016internal}, suggesting that the growth of KHI is related to the strength of these oblique internal shocks inside the beam: KHI grows as the sound wave travels back and forth between the beam surface and the contact discontinuity, therefore more and stronger internal shocks produce a greater number of reflections within a given time or distance and ultimately accelerate the growth of KHI.
+The link between the internal structure and the dynamic was discussed in \cite{marti2016internal}, suggesting that the growth of the KHI is related to the strength of these oblique internal shocks inside the beam: the KHI grows as the sound wave travels back and forth between the beam surface and the contact discontinuity, therefore more and stronger internal shocks produce a greater number of reflections within a given time or distance.
+This ultimately accelerates the growth of the KHI.
 The ripple-like structures observed in the cocoon, similar to pressure perturbations in \cite{perucho2004stabilityI}, could be viewed as markers of such sound waves.